vars1ty/Linux-Fixes/README.md

 `application-name --enable-features=UseOzonePlatform --ozone-platform=wayland --use-gl=egl`

 I have no idea why this happens for some, while for others it just works.
 But it's whatever I guess.
-## NVIDIA Overclocking does not work
+## NVIDIA Overclocking does not work on Wayland
 Blame NVIDIA, there's (afaik) no workaround for it atm.
 ## Discord is slow and laggy
 Don't use the official Discord client, nor the AUR hacky electron-upgraded ones.